 Monday is typically the day when your hair is freshly washed, so when better to rock a headful of soft, tousled waves?

 To pull off this look, start with damp hair.
-Create a deep side part, then spritz hair all over with a texture mist or salt spray like Ouidad’s Wave Create Sea Spray ($26).
+Create a deep side part, then spritz hair all over with a texture mist or salt spray like Ouidad’s Wave Create Sea Spray ($19).
 Then rough-dry, scrunching the hair as you do to encourage texture.
 Next, use a 3/4-inch-barrel curling iron to loosely curl inch-thick strands of the hair, starting at the root and leaving the ends uncurled.
 Make sure to alternate the direction in which you wrap each strand around the barrel to achieve that messy finish.
-Last, mist all over with a strong-hold flexible hair spray, such as R+Co’s Vicious Strong Hold Flexible Hairspray ($29), and let the compliments roll in.
+Last, mist all over with a strong-hold flexible hair spray, like R+Co’s Vicious Strong Hold Flexible Hairspray ($32), and let the compliments roll in.

 Dirty hair, don’t care.
 Yesterday’s curls may have fallen, but this J.Law look proves that doesn’t even matter.

 Simply hit your roots with a few puffs of volumizing dry shampoo; we love Sachajuan’s Volume Powder ($35).
 Part your hair in the middle, then gather a section of hair from above each ear, and bring them both to the back of your head.
 Use one hand to hold the sections in place at the back of your head and the other to gently yank the hair forward, creating a bit of upward volume.
 Pull out a small strand of hair from one side to the front so it hangs loosely next to your face.
 Then, secure the remaining hair in back with a few bobby pins.

 Within three minutes, your Tuesday hair is fini.
 Thanks, J.Law.

 This updo may look fancy, but it’s really just a savvy way of hiding your unwashed third-day hair.